 How we determine dividends

-For Whole Life Insurance Policies in The
+For Whole Life Insurance Policies in The Northwestern Mutual General Account

 Dividends provide a true "net cost"

 The guaranteed policy values, death benefits, and premiums for Northwestern Mutual's whole life insurance policies are based on conservative assumptions with regard to investment returns, mortality experience, and expenses.
 However, the company fully expects its actual performance will be better than those conservative assumptions over the long run.
 Annual dividends are paid when Northwestern Mutual's actual experience is better than what was assumed when setting the policy's guaranteed values.
 While dividends are subject to change and are not guaranteed, Northwestern Mutual has paid them every year since 1872.
 The ability to pay dividends is a result of efficient operations, careful risk selection, and successful investment management.
 Through dividends, Northwestern Mutual's goal is to provide

-Policyowners can use dividends to increase policy values or offset premiums, or they can even take them in cash.
+Policy owners can use dividends to increase policy values or offset premiums, or they can even take them in cash.
 The guaranteed accumulated value used to determine a policy's dividend will vary depending upon how the policy's dividends were used in prior years.
 When the annual dividend is used to increase policy values, it becomes part of the guaranteed accumulated value at the beginning of the following policy year and is used to determine future dividends.
 When a dividend is taken in cash or used to pay premiums, it does not increase the guaranteed accumulated value.